rjagerman/pytorchltr/README.md

 We do not host or distribute these datasets and it is ultimately **your responsibility** to determine whether you have permission to use each dataset under its respective license.

 ## Citing
-If you find this software useful for your research, we kindly ask you to cite the following publication:
+If you find this software useful for your research, please cite the publication for the original pytorchltr.

     @inproceedings{jagerman2020accelerated,
         author = {Jagerman, Rolf and de Rijke, Maarten},